Calibration of compass and actuator. Set up of Interfaces

-Connect Autopilot to PC/Laptop
+Connect Autopilot to different systems

-• Connect Autopilot to Laptop/PC
+• Connect Autopilot to Fenix App via Bluetooth

-• Connect Autopilot to a 12V source (battery or alternative)
+• Connect Autopilot to a 12V source (battery or alternative) for linear actuator calibration

 Compass calibration